RedHat-UX/red-hat-design-system/elements/rh-tile/docs/10-style.md

 ## Style

-Tile is available in both light and dark theme, and it comes as either a link tile or a selectable tile.
-Link tiles have two size and heading color options,  and the blue arrow in the bottom right corner helps distinguish it from card.
-Selectable tiles have a consistent style for both the checkbox and radio button variants.
+A tile is available as a <strong>Link tile</strong> or <strong>Selectable tile</strong>.
+A link tile has two sizes and heading color options; the blue arrow in the bottom right corner helps distinguish it from card.
+A selectable tile has a consistent style for both the checkbox and radio button variants.

 ### Anatomy
 {% example palette="light",
-           alt="",
-           src="../link-tile-anatomy.png" %}
+           alt="Default link tile with numbers pointing to locations of an image, an icon, text, and a footer", src="../link-tile-anatomy.png" %}

 1) Image